 Development of the LAP

-The Sale and Supply of Alcohol Act legislates and empowers local councils to implement new alcohol licensing laws and develop a local alcohol policy (LAP) for their region.
+The Sale and Supply of Alcohol Act ("the act") legislates and empowers local councils to implement new alcohol licensing laws and develop a local alcohol policy (LAP) for their region.

 A LAP may include policies:

 - limiting the location and/or number of licensed premises, including factors such as proximity to certain activities and facilities

 - restricting or extending maximum opening hours where alcohol is available

 - imposing conditions for the issuing of licenses, such as a one-way door policy, that would stop patrons entering a licensed bar or club after a certain time.